 The Principles of this code are mandatory.
-As a registered behaviourist with the NAC, your professional conduct will be judged against the code.
+As a qualified behaviourist or animal counsellor with the NAC, your professional conduct will be judged against the code.
 Graduates must abide by its principles irrespective of whether they are currently practicing or not.
-Disreputable behaviour or failure to comply with the principles identified in the code could put your registration at risk.
+Disreputable behaviour or failure to comply with the principles identified in the code could put your official recognition of your qualification at risk.
 The steering committee (to be appointed from time to time) will take account of the code in cases that come before them but are not limited solely to the matters mentioned in it.
 The circumstance of each individual case will be considered when deciding whether or not action should be taken.

 A graduate will only work with a referral from a veterinary surgeon (‘a vet’).
-The Veterinary Surgeons Act, 1960 clearly states that only vets may treat animals so without a referral, graduates are breaking the law.
+The Veterinary Surgeons Act, 1960 clearly states that only vets may treat animals so in the United Kingdom without a referral, graduates are breaking the law.
 Accordingly, graduates do not diagnose or treat any medical condition in the animal and are clear about the limits in which they may work as behavioural advisors.

 Graduates will agree to work on a case according to the limits laid down by the vet and will report on the animal’s progress as requested by the vet.

-Graduates will confine themselves to giving behavioural advice only after visiting the animal in person.
+Graduates will confine themselves to giving behavioural advice and Bach Flower Remedies (if qualified as a Bach Counsellor) only after visiting the animal in person.
 They will not give advice over the telephone or by e-mail or in any other context where they have not yet seen the animal.
 Where it is not possible to see the animal in person, the graduate will refer the case to the NAC, which will then attempt to locate another graduate able to take on the case in the local area.